 The life expectancy of the Cardigan Welsh Corgi does fall into the general age range that you would expect from a dog of this size.

-Obviously, there are some that step outside of these averages, but they are more of a fluke.
+There are some that step outside of these averages, but they are more of a fluke.

 Typically, you are looking at a lifespan of around 12 to 15 years with this breed.